Financial devolution in Scotland: the journey so far

-We are committed to supporting the Scottish Parliament and the public to understand how devolution is changing the landscape for public finances, and how well key bodies are preparing to take on the significant responsibility of managing Scotland’s new powers.
+We are committed to supporting the Scottish Parliament and the public to understand how devolution is changing the landscape for public finances, and how well public bodies are taking on the significant responsibility of managing Scotland’s increasing financial powers.
 This page sets out our past and future work in this important area.

 Timeline for implementing financial powers

 £2.8bn = 7% budget budget raised directly in Scotland

 - 2015 - Devolved taxes: Land and Buildings Transaction Tax and Scottish Landfill Tax.
 Borrowing and cash reserve powers

 - 2016 - Income tax: Scottish rate introduced

 - 2017 - Income tax: Control over rates and bands.
 Increased borrowing and reserve powers

 - 2018 - Social security: Devolved benefits start to be introduced

 - 2019 - £15.2bn = 36% budget raised directly in Scotland